Skyscanner/backpack/contributing.md

 So you want to help us enable Skyscanner to create beautiful, coherent products at scale?
 That's awesome! ♥

 This document describes how to go about it.
-If you have any questions, get in touch on Slack in #backpack or via [backpack@skyscanner.net](mailto:backpack@skyscanner.net).

 <!-- TOC depthFrom:2 depthTo:3 withLinks:1 updateOnSave:1 orderedList:0 -->